 Because these reasons are largely emotional and psychological at heart, they require more than standard onsite detox to treat.
 Individualized therapy by counselors who relate to—instead of alienate—teenagers is an integral part of any teenage drug and alcohol rehabilitation program.
 Many teens can benefit from holistic inpatient addiction rehab that focuses on their entire person—mind, soul, and body—rather than simply pushing them through a generic agenda.

-Additionally, individualized counseling sessions can provide teens with a private and safe forum in which to open up and explore the root causes of their addiction—rather than doing so in a less-than-confidential group setting.
+Additionally, individualized counseling sessions can provide teens with a private and safe forum to open up and explore the root causes of their addiction—rather than doing so in a less-than-confidential group setting.
 With natural detox and around approach, alcohol and drug rehab for teenagers will not only reintroduce them to sobriety but give them the tools for future success, peace, and self-esteem to tackle life’s adventures.